 Researchers at Children’s Hospital of Philadelphia (CHOP) and many other pediatric cardiac centers are making great progress in revolutionizing treatments and improving outcomes for these children, but more funding is needed to accelerate their work.

 Exceptional Patient Care and Treatment

 The Cardiac Center at CHOP is one of the world’s largest and most accomplished pediatric heart centers, offering care for children with acquired and congenital heart conditions from around the globe.
-We perform a high volume of cardiothoracic surgeries — including 600 open heart procedures a year — and have some of the best patient outcomes in the world.
+We perform more than 75,000 diagnostic tests on patients each year – including nearly 900 cardiothoracic surgeries and more than 500 open-heart procedures – and have some of the best patient outcomes in the world.

-Researchers and clinicians at CHOP are working every day to improve the lifelong health and well-being of children with congenital heart disease (CHD).
-Our team is conducting research on the genetic roots of CHD, new methods of treating single ventricle defects, inventing new diagnostic tools and treatment options for patients with lymphatic flow disorders, and much more.
+Researchers and clinicians at CHOP are working every day to improve the lifelong health and well-being of children with congenital heart disease.
+Our team is conducting research on the genetic roots of CHD, new methods of treating single ventricle defects, inventing new diagnostic tools and treatment options of patients with lymphatic flow disorders, and much more.
 Learn how your donations to Philly Spin-In are advancing cardiac research and care at CHOP.

 Patient Ambassadors for Philly Spin-In have a big job to do.
 It’s up to them to represent the millions of children living with heart disease each year.
 As they share their stories, they help the world understand what congenital heart disease takes away and why it’s worth supporting institutions like Children’s Hospital of Philadelphia.

 “To make progress, you have to push the envelope and we’re the people to do it.
 New technologies don’t scare us – they inspire us to find the best solutions for our patients and families.
 We really need the support of philanthropy to make that possible”